Last Updated: 2023.04.28

 -

-Currently, we are striving to achieve our emissions reduction target by fiscal 2030 and further promoting energy efficiency by installing an air conditioning operation control system that controls overtime use and automatically adjusts to a preset temperature.
-As of the end of fiscal 2021, UNIQLO has acquired Gold Level LEED® (Leadership in Energy and Environmental Design) certification in the Building Operations & Maintenance (O+M) category at eight main roadside stores in Japan.
+Currently, we are striving to achieve our emissions reduction target by the fiscal year ending August 2030 and further promoting energy efficiency by installing an air conditioning system that controls overtime use and automatically adjusts to a preset temperature.
+As of end of August 2024, UNIQLO has acquired Gold Level LEED® (Leadership in Energy and Environmental Design) certification in the Building Operations & Maintenance (O+M) category at eight main roadside stores in Japan.
 In addition to implementing measures such as adjusting lighting and air conditioning, we are developing new, highly energy-efficient roadside store format, starting from store-design stage.
-In April 2023, UNIQLO opened the UNIQLO Maebashi Minami IC Store with energy-saving features.
-Through the integration of various types of energy-saving lighting fixtures and other technologies, the UNIQLO Maebashi store is expected to use around 40% less electricity compared to conventional UNIQLO roadside stores*1.
-Energy generated from solar panels is also estimated to offset around 15% of the total power consumption (based on a calculation by UNIQLO).
-Together, these elements have earned the building accreditation including:
+The UNIQLO Maebashi Minami IC Store, which opened in April 2023, has obtained ZEB Ready* certification for its store design, which combines energy conservation and energy generation.
+We will continue to increase the number of stores designed in line with this new format both in Japan and overseas.

 -